Aemony/NotifyIconPromote/README.md

 The tool is provided in two forms: as a [per-user service](https://learn.microsoft.com/en-us/windows/application-management/per-user-services-in-windows) and as a standalone executable.

 * The service solution supports shared machines as the tool is installed as a per-user service that starts alongside Windows for all current and future users and is the recommended solution.
 This however requires administrative privileges to install.
-Note that the behavior cannot currently be controlled on a per-user basis...
-If the Windows service is disabled for one user it is disable for all users of the system.
+Users can control the behavior through the `Notification Icon Promoter` app in their start menu.

 * The standalone executable is the original legacy solution that consists of an extremely tiny executable with no visual or user-facing parts.
 This is currently *not* provided through an installer, and the user have to manually configure it to auto-start alongside Windows and setting it up for any new users on the system.